MridulDhiman/MridulDhiman/README.md

 Currently exploring backend, devops and genai stuff.

 repos I'm currently working on:
+- <a href="https://github.com/MridulDhiman/code-shard">code-shard</a>: Collaborative Code Editor where user can create, edit and view frontend and server side code snippets directly on your browser.
+Users can join room and collaborate to see realtime updates.

 Other Projects:
 - <a href="https://github.com/MridulDhiman/remote-code-execution-engine">remote-code-execution-engine</a>: multithreaded code execution API in golang.
 - <a href="https://github.com/MridulDhiman/goexpress">goexpress</a>: express.js implementation in golang